Stefan-Radu/lab-oop/2nd_assignment/README.md

 You can:
 * start a new simulation by pressing N
-* quit by pressing q
+* quit by pressing Q

 ![Screenshot](./screeshots/ss.gif)